AwsGeek/lightsail-efs/README.md

 Amazon EFS is a simple, serverless, set-and-forget, elastic file system that makes it easy to set up, scale, and cost-optimize file storage in the AWS Cloud.

-In this guide I'll show how create and connect to an EFS file system from one or more Lightsail instances using VPC peering.
-Multiple Lightsail instances can access the same shared EFS file system, enabling you to build more highly available and scalable applications on Lightsail.
+In this guide I'll show how create and connect to an EFS file system from Lightsail instances using VPC peering.
+Multiple Lightsail instances can access the same shared EFS file system over a VPC peering connection, enabling you to build more highly available and scalable applications on Lightsail.

 ![](lightsail-efs.png)